-The Polish Partitions were a series of 3 territorial seizures of Polish-Lithuanian land between 1772 and 1795 by neighbouring powers - The Kingdom of Austria, The Kingdom of Prussia and The Russian Empire.
+The Polish Partitions were a series of three territorial seizures of Polish-Lithuanian land between 1772 and 1795 by neighbouring powers - The Kingdom of Austria, The Kingdom of Prussia and The Russian Empire.
 While the Poles famously resisted every time, their territory gradually became smaller and smaller.
 Eventually, in 1795, Poland would be completely wiped off the map and wouldn't exist as a country at all for about 123 years!
-We'll talk about what happened afterwards, later on...
+We'll talk about what happened afterwards, later on....

 Why has this been the case?
-Well, Geographically-speaking, Poland is the approximate centre of Europe.
-With the exception of the mountainous south, it's lands are wide-open and flat.
-It's this geographical characteristic that has long been attributed to the etymology of the country's name - 'Polen' (ENG: field)
+Well, geographically-speaking, Poland is the approximate centre of Europe.
+With the exception of the mountainous south, its lands are wide-open and flat.
+It's this geographical characteristic that has long been attributed to the etymology of the country's name - 'Polen' (ENG: field).

-Being a flat, open country, stuck in the middle of major European powers has often meant armies have been able to quickly roll across it and easily take what they please.
+Being a flat, open country stuck in the middle of major European powers has often meant armies have been able to quickly roll across it and easily take what they please.

-The Polish-Lithuanian Commonwealth and the dominance of Central EuropeWhen the Polish-Lithuanian Union was officialised as a Commonwealth in 1569, it was one of the largest political powers in Europe and indeed a force to be reckoned with.
+The Polish-Lithuanian Commonwealth & the Dominance of Central EuropeWhen the Polish-Lithuanian Union was officialised as a Commonwealth in 1569, it was one of the largest political powers in Europe and indeed a force to be reckoned with.
 At one point, it stretched from the Baltic to as far south as the Black Sea.
-Even in its final pre-partition form, it covered most of modern-day Poland, Belarus, Ukraine Lithuania, Latvia and Estonia!
+Even in its final pre-partition form, it covered most of modern-day Poland, Belarus, Ukraine, Lithuania, Latvia and Estonia!
 They were stars of the continental map in 1683, when they decisively fought back the Ottoman-Turks at the Battle of Vienna in 1683, halting the so-called 'Islamic Invasion' of Christian Europe.

 Furthermore, since 1573 the Commonwealth had adopted a system of Elective Monarchy, which allowed the representative nobility (PL: szlachta) to elect their king or queen (the first was a French guy who lasted 5 years and fled the country never to return!).
-While this sounds quite democratic, the Polish-Lithuanian Nobility were subject to bribery and this is how the Saxon monarch Augustus II the Strong got on the throne in 1697 (Russia and Austria had something to do with that!)
-Augustus II aimed to centralise royal power, and in the process of doing so, he ordered 25,000 Saxon troops with the Commonwealth's borders.
+While this sounds quite democratic, the Polish-Lithuanian nobility were subject to bribery and this is how the Saxon monarch Augustus II the Strong got on the throne in 1697 (Russia and Austria had something to do with that!).
+Augustus II aimed to centralise royal power, and in the process of doing so, he ordered 25,000 Saxon troops within the Commonwealth's borders.
 Such a move caused outrage amongst the Szlachta and the Commonwealth was on the brink of Civil War.
 Using this turmoil as an excuse, Russian military entered the country and Tsar Peter the Great posed as a mediator in the infamous 'Silent Sejm' of 1717.
-While Augustus II was ousted as Monarch, the Polish-Lithuanian Commonwealth was now effectively a vassal state of Russia.
+While Augustus II was ousted as monarch, the Polish-Lithuanian Commonwealth was now effectively a vassal state of Russia.

-First Partition of PolandIn the grand irony of history, the decline of the old enemy of Poland, the Germanic Teutonic Order, had since become the foundation of another rivalling power in Europe - the Kingdom of Prussia.
+First Partition of PolandIn the grand irony of history, the decline of the old enemy of Poland, the Germanic Teutonic Order, had since become the foundation of another rival power in Europe - the Kingdom of Prussia.
 It was their monarch, Frederick the Great, that engineered the first land grab of the Polish-Lithuanian Commonwealth.
 As relations between Austria and Russia became heated, Frederik proposed territorial seizures from the Commonwealth by each neighbour in order to 'restore the regional balance of power in Central Europe' This was agreed on August 5, 1772.

 In the third and final partition of Poland, between its three neighbouring powers, Poland was completely erased from the world map.
 It would be another 123 years before a Polish state would exist again!